onqtam/headjack/docs/why/INFORMATION.md

 ["Sunlight is the best disinfectant"](https://en.wiktionary.org/wiki/sunlight_is_the_best_disinfectant)

+> "Darkness cannot drive out darkness; only light can do that." - [Martin Luther King Jr.](https://www.azquotes.com/quote/158968)

 when we're reading books, we should be able to check all feedback and activity around each reference - what has been crowdsourced.
 Imagine being able to colorize asserts that reference external sources based on a score showing if there's consensus this is true or there's a dispute.
 We can have a heatmap of the entire book/article to judge how trustworthy it is according to our criteria and which votes count
 -->